Autopsy picture of John McBean

 Sgt.
 Coffman, the Texas Ranger in charge of the crime scene at the concrete room testified at the 1994 San Antonio trial of the Branch Davidians about finding the bodies among the spent cartridges.

-The agglutinated mass was originally given the Mt.
-Carmel Doe Numbers 64-68; this is documented in the Autopsy Report, which states:
+The agglutinated mass was originally given the MC Doe Numbers 64-68; this is documented in the Autopsy Report, which states:

 It should be noted that this subject emanated from commingled remains formerly designated as 64-68 and was subsequently designated MC Doe 67-1, B2 after anthropologic sorting/evaluation.
-(Mt.
-Carmel Doe 67-1, pg.
+(MC Doe 67-1, pg.
 3)

 Autopsies on this agglutinated mass were done over the course of eleven calendar days.